-All configuration options on the switch are accessed through the Setup menu on the left side of the screen (Figure 22).
-Click on the setup item that you want to configure.
+When the Web-based Utility appears, a Setup Menu on the left side of the screen provides an organization of links to pages for specific feature and function configurations and properties.
 The following sections describe in more detail each of the features and functions.

-Figure 22 - Setup Menu
+Figure 22 -Setup Menu